Generating Hard Examples for Pixel-wise Classification: Red Tide Detection Approach

-{\bf Sliding Window Strategy.} The proposed method cannot process a very large GOCI image at once because of limitations of GPU memory, where the size of the image is 5567$\times$5685.
-To overcome this issue, we use a sliding window based strategy, where each window size is $H\times W$.
+{\bf Sliding window strategy.} The proposed method cannot process a huge GOCI image at once during inference because of GPU memory limitations, where the size of the image is 5567$\times$5685.
+To overcome this issue, we use a sliding-window-based strategy, where each window size is $H\times W$.
 In our experiment, we set $H$ and $W$ to 600.
-Considering our network's receptive field, only the scores corresponding to the central $(H-24)\times(W-24)$ region are used as the final output.
+Considering our network's receptive field, we use only the scores corresponding to the central $(H-24)\times(W-24)$ region as the final output.